cityofaustin/atd-data-tech/.github/ISSUE_TEMPLATE/-row--new-issue.md

 name: "[ROW] New Issue"
 about: Issues for the Right of Way app
 title: "[ROW] New Issue"
-labels: 'Product: ROW Portal, Service: Apps, Workgroup:ROW'
+labels: 'Product: ROW Portal, Service: Apps'
 assignees: TracyLinder

 ---